anatawa12/AvatarOptimizer/.docs/content/docs/reference/remove-zero-sized-polygon/index.md

 By removing polygons whose area are zero, you can reduce rendering cost.
 This will have almost zero effect on the appearance.

+## Notes

+In some shaders, even if size of polygon in model file is zero, something can be rendered so there may be effect on the appearance.

 ## Settings

 This Component doesn't have any configuration for now.